rackerlabs/rackspace-how-to/content/rackspace-email-archiving/export-or-migrate-an-archive-when-cancelling-your-account.md

 For more information on prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

-When cancelling services with Cloud Office you can choose to export the entire archive or you can transfer archiving services directly to Sonian.
+When cancelling services with Cloud Office the following options are available for preserving your archive after account cancellation.

 |Archive options |Time Required | Cost | Technical Difficulty|
 |---|---|---|---|